Charles First Speech: With Andrew, Without Harry: Royal Family Celebrates Christmas

 In Sandringham, Prince Louis (4), the youngest son of the heir to the throne Prince William and Princess Kate, wore shorts when the temperatures were quite mild.
 Numerous onlookers waited hours to catch a glimpse of the royals.

-For the royals, Christmas was all about Queen Elizabeth II.
-Charles’ mother died on September 8 after 70 years on the throne.
+For the royals, Christmas was all regarding Queen Elizabeth II.
+Charles’ mother died on September 8 following 70 years on the throne.
 Princess Kate dedicated to the Queen a carol singing she organized at London’s Westminster Abbey, which was televised on Christmas Eve.
 She paid tribute to the Queen’s “incredible legacy” that “has deeply inspired many of us”.
 Kate and William’s children Prince George, 9, and Princess Charlotte, 7, sang along loudly.

 Kate in der Westminster Abbey in London